 – Which months of the year are slow months?
 Is this consistent across all years analysed?

 Sometimes you won’t be able to answer these questions.
 You might find that monthly earnings for a particular client go up and down erratically, without an obvious explanation.
 This is where having data for more than three years is useful, as it helps you identify more general trends.
+It can also be useful to combine these data with time-tracking data accumulated using an app like Toggl, find out how.

 When you’ve got answers to these questions written down next to the graphs in your document, you’ll have an objective overview of what’s happening in your business.
 Instead of “feeling” that a particular month is slow or a particular client is giving you less work than usual, you’ll be able to look at your analysis and find out if this is objectively true.
 You’ll no longer need to base your decisions and goals on subjective emotions and perceptions.